jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ]
 ```

-In this case, there are 6 dyads:
+In this case, there are 6 `Dyad` values:

 ```Swift
 [(62, 63), (62, 66), (62, 67), (63, 66), (63, 67), (66, 67)]